Online Herpes Support Group for Women

 Facilitator: Miriam Chor Freitas, LCSW, EMDR-CIT, CCTP-II

-Location: Online (open to women nationwide)
+Location: Online (open to women worldwide who can speak English)

 To support safety and trust, this is a closed group, meaning the same participants attend each session.
 Confidentiality, mutual respect, and emotional safety are core values of this space.